YuriBittencourt/ORCH-IDS/README.md

     ```sh
       sudo apt install python3 python3-pip python3.8-venv libpcap-dev
     ```
+    If you are using Windows use [Npcap](https://npcap.com/) instead of pcap

    Inside the agent folder you can create a python virtual environment if you want more isolation, to create and activate:
     ```sh
       python -m venv .